kienvan102/go_api/README.md

 Each module have three layer and 1 entity (Model) including:transport, bussiness (namely biz) and storage.
 Each layer must be independently.

 * **Transport:**<br/>Recieve HTTP request from client and parse data, response JSON format to client.
-Then, the rest of task is delegated for Bussiness layer.
+Then, the rest of task is delegated for Bussiness layer.<br/>
+In future, it could be more than 1 protocol of connection such as socket I/O.

 * **Bussiness** <br/> This layer implement logic or mathametic of services.
 This layer do not call dicretly to database but continue to delegate for Storage layer.